data61/pihanga/README.md

         used by all sub-modules or modules that are on the same folder level as `shared`'s.
      - A module (e.g `module-xyz`) has a `module.js` file comparing to a component (e.g `component-abc`) (See [Module definition](#module-definition) for more information).
-  - `framework` includes logger and router. `framework` members can be used in all modules and all `shared` in the app.
+  - `pihanga` includes logger and router.
+This folder will be published to npm registry

 ## Module definition